Skip to content

 The notify rule (false by default) only applies to ignored pushes, so you can't set it to false to silence commit status checks for proposed runs.

-Another possible use case of a Git push policy would be to apply from a newly created tag rather than from a branch.
-This in turn can be useful in multiple scenarios - for example, a staging/QA environment could be deployed every time a certain tag type is applied to a tested branch, thereby providing inline feedback on a GitHub Pull Request from the actual deployment rather than a plan/test.
-One could also constrain production to only apply from tags unless a Run is explicitly triggered by the user.
+Another use case for a Git push policy would be to apply from a newly created tag rather than from a branch.
+This can be useful in multiple scenarios.
+For example, a staging/QA environment could be deployed every time a certain tag type is applied to a tested branch, thereby providing inline feedback on a GitHub Pull Request from the actual deployment rather than a plan/test.
+You could also constrain production to only apply from tags unless a run is explicitly triggered by the user.

 1